 Learning about other religions and cultures is an integral part of our children's education at Booker Avenue Junior School.
 We belong to a school community that welcomes children and families from many different and diverse cultures and backgrounds.
 Therefore, learning about each other's faiths and traditions is the foundation of our RE curriculum.
 We hope that through their learning the children will be able to stand up for their own beliefs and challenge injustice around them.
 Through cross-curricular activities, assemblies and themed topics such as Black History Week, Remembrance celebrations and Religious festivals, we aim to provide knowledge, understanding, critical thinking around key issues that affect the world.

 It is law that we, as a school, provide Religious Education, something that we at Booker Avenue Juniors enthusiastically agree with.
-RE is taught for 30 minutes per week usually by the class teacher but in some cases by the PPA teacher.
-The school follows the Liverpool Agreed Syllabus for Religious Education.
-The syllabus aims to allow pupils to explore themes and concepts within religion drawing on beliefs from a range of different faiths and world views.
+RE is taught for 1 hour per week usually by the class teacher but in some cases by the PPA teacher.
+From September 2021 Year 3 and Year 4 learnt the new Year 3 syllabus.
+Now from September 2022 Year 4 and Year 5 will be learning the new Year 4 syllabus This will ensure that Year 5 are continuing to have access to the content, vocabulary and skills needed for them to progress and thrive in RE.